17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Easy

-- FYI: Hidden Valley Nature Center offers 1,000 acres of fun to explore for a fee of $5 due for all non-members.
+- FYI: Hidden Valley Nature Center offers 1,000 acres of fun to explore for a small entrance fee.
 The HVNC offers miles of trails for a variety of activities.
-They also offer classes for visitors to learn new skills, as well as camping sites.
+They also offer classes for visitors to learn new skills and camping sites.
 The center is open from dawn to dusk, except for those staying overnight.
 Fogs on leashes are welcome.

 Best Hikes near Augusta